fluffle/deliabot/README.md

 figure out what items are in which barrels.
 It will then figure out what HarvestCraft recipes it is possible to make from the set of items you have in barrels, and write out a recipe book to the local folder.
-It should tell you where your turtle's data dir is located once it is s done.
+It should tell you where your turtle's data dir is located once it is done.
+Note: this can (and should) be re-run in the future if you change the ingredients in your barrels.

 You then need to create a folder `lib` inside that dir, and copy the following files from here to there: